-By focusing on personal responsibility, we re-direct attention to the choices we do have, the behaviors that impact the final outcome.
-The events that happen are important; but more important is how we respond.
-When unforeseen obstacles challenge the best intentions, we shouldn’t simply quit, blaming the challenge for failure.
-These are the key points in our journey.
+The disrupting factors from outside our realm of control easily demands our attention, screaming unfairness and persuading us to cower to the immensity of external force.
+We want to blame.
+But by focusing on personal responsibility, we redirect attention back to areas where we control; our domain of empowerment—the behaviors we can enact that impact our futures.
+The events that happen are important; but more important is our response.
+When unforeseen obstacles challenge our good intentions, we shouldn’t quit, blaming the challenge for our failure.
+Our responses to difficulties are crucial junctures in our journey.
 Stop, assess, and adjust.

 By focusing on perceived unfairness, we feel discouraged, giving energy to debilitating thoughts.
 We give these thoughts substance by validating them.
 By entertaining these disquieting delinquents, we lose strength and begin to compromise goals and give way to fears.
 Ill directed attention strangles motivation.
 We helplessly succumb to the unpredicted challenges of living.
 Justification may cool the stinging discomforts of failure but invites the deeper sorrows of unfulfilled dreams.
 Our outward focus invites dark shades of disappointment that extinguishes the previous brightness of hope.

 Success requires we traverse the unplanned fields of difficult.
 We must fight the urge to blame, resisting pulling back into ego soothing helplessness.
 By proclaiming, “it ain’t my fault,” we feel less inclined to act; we protect a defeated ego, staining our futures with the scattered ashes of unfulfilled dreams.